 We encourage all children to bring a named water bottle to school every day, this must only contain water – no juice or squash is allowed.
 Water bottles are available to purchase from the school office.

-All children are offered milk free of charge at break time.
+All children are offered milk free of charge at lunch time.

 Children in Years 3 to 6 may also bring a snack of fresh fruit or vegetable from home if they wish (no other snacks or drinks are permitted at break time)